Finding a client’s voice when writing for them

 We jumped on a call for me to find out more.
 It turned out that they wanted to completely revamp their site and rewrite it without any technical jargon whatsoever.
 It was not about understanding the ins and outs of their product so much as about knowing the basics of what it could do and how it could benefit their clients.
 Ten minutes on the phone with them and I was clear on what the product did.
 I even used it myself – bonus!
 All I now had to do was get that across to their clients too.

 Without that initial call, they would have looked elsewhere, and I would have had one less writing job and client, so I’m glad we invested that time in talking.
-If you want to know more about how I work, find out about my writing process, or you can drop me a line with your questions.
+If you want to know more about how I work, drop me a line with your questions.

 Looking for a writer?